nishith121/Guide-to-Install-Frappe-FrappeFramework-in-Windows-Using-Docker/README.md

    Error starting userland proxy: listen tcp 0.0.0.0:80: bind: An attempt was made to access a socket in a way forbidden by its access permissions

     netsh http add iplisten ipaddress=::
+    Above command need to run in Windows Power Shell with Administrator

    The development directory is ignored by git.
 It is mounted and available inside the container.
 Create all your benches (installations of bench, the tool that          manages frappe) inside this directory.
    Node v14 and v10 are installed.
 Check with nvm ls.
 Node v14 is used by default.